alfa155518/modern-JavaScript-React-interview-questions-/README.md

 </React.StrictMode>
 ```

-### 38. ways to pass data from child to parent in reac
+### 38. What are the different ways to pass data from a child component to a parent component in React

 - Using a callback function.
 - Using useRef.